Mick Harris: Early life

+Career

 Napalm Death

 Harris replaced Napalm Death's founding member Miles "The Rat" Ratledge as drummer in 1985.
 He was the driving force behind Scum and From Enslavement to Obliteration, being the only band member to play on both side A and side B of Scum.
-A subsequent review of From Enslavement to Obliteration in the punk/indie fanzine Flipside went as follows: "This sounds like someone is literally firing a fully automatic rifle while a bassist and guitarist try to keep up."
 After the release of the EP Mentally Murdered, Napalm Death became more interested in the death metal scene and their sound started to move away from the British grindcore sound.
-At this point Bill Steer and Lee Dorrian departed the band due to creative differences.
+At this point Bill Steer and Lee Dorrian departed the band.
 Harris left the band in 1991.

 While in Napalm Death, Harris also played drums for Doom and Extreme Noise Terror, and participated in a side project with Mitch Harris called Defecation, which produced two records, Purity Dilution and Intention Surpassed, through Nuclear Blast.
 Harris contributed only to Purity Dilution.
 As a drummer he is generally credited with popularising the blast beat, which has since become a key component of much of extreme metal and grindcore.
 Harris coined the term grindcore, later commenting "Grindcore came from 'grind' which was the only word I could use to describe the Swans after buying their first record in '84 [...]
 I thought 'grind' really fit because of the speed, so I started to call it grindcore".

 Assorted projects

-After leaving Napalm Death and as well as initiating a number of projects in different musical genres such as Fret, Quoit, Lull and Scorn, Harris has also collaborated with artists such as James Plotkin, Justin Broadrick and Martyn Bates.
 He was contacted by John Zorn who wanted to create a new group consisting of himself, Harris and Bill Laswell on bass.
 This trio became Painkiller, a free jazz-extreme metal trio.
 The group released three albums in the early 1990s.
 Guts of a Virgin and Buried Secrets were released by Earache Records and contained mostly short aggressive tracks reminiscent of Napalm Death with the added elements of both John Zorn's sax and Bill Laswell's bass.
 Their third and last record, the two disc set Execution Ground was released in 1995 on the Subharmonic label.
+Harris later recalled how the first recording session with Painkiller led directly to his departure from Napalm Death.
+Working in a new context with Zorn and Laswell led Harris to realize he wanted to move on from his earlier work and explore different genres of music.
+In 2024, the band reunited with Harris playing electronic instruments to release several new albums.

+Harris's other projects after Napalm Death included Quoit, Lull and Scorn, Harris has also collaborated with artists such as James Plotkin, Justin Broadrick and Martyn Bates.

-In 2017, Mick Harris returned after six years of total silence under the name of 'Fret' with a new song called "Lift Method" that was released through SoundCloud.
+In 2017, Mick Harris released his first new music in six years under the name of Fret with a new song called "Lift Method" that was released through SoundCloud.
 It was his first Fret material in 22 years.
 A new album called Over Depth was released in October 2017 as double vinyl / DL through Karlrecords.